-The day-to-day operational impacts on terrestrial and coastal faunas other than birds are expected to be negligible to minor.
+The day-to-day operational impacts on terrestrial and coastal faunas other than birds are expected to be negligible.
 Impacts from repairs would be similar to the installation impacts, although the duration of the impact would be shorter and would be considered negligible to minor depending on the repair location and the time of year.

 Because bat habitat does not occur within the area of the proposed action, the development of the proposed action is not expected to result in loss of habitat.
-Although there are no known migration corridors over Nantucket Sound, long-distance migratory species have been observed making seasonal movements over large bodies of water, and bats may be vulnerable to collision when migrating in the vicinity of the project, when they could potentially be attracted to turbines.
-However, impacts are expected to be limited in terms of seasonality (fall migration period) and species composition (migratory tree bats) based on current understanding of mortality patterns at operational wind facilities and would presumably be of lower magnitude than collision mortality at on-shore facilities.
+There are no known migration corridors over Nantucket Sound; therefore, bats are expected to occur infrequently and sporadically within the area of the proposed action during migratory or dispersal periods.
+Therefore, the presence and operation of the turbines are not expected to present a major barrier to the flight paths of bats.
 Impacts are expected to be limited to occasional collision mortality associated with bats migrating or dispersing through the area of the proposed action.
-The proposed action is anticipated to result in moderate impacts to migratory bats and negligible to minor impacts to non-migratory bats.
+The proposed action is anticipated to result in minor adverse impacts to migratory bats, and is expected to be negligible for non-migratory bats.